hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 cd Fixtures
 {% endhighlight %}

+Note that **Fixtures** is just a common name to refer to those stubbed response files.
+You can name the directory to anything.

 Create a new json file called **GetUserSuccess.json**, then open it for edit:

 {% highlight sh %}